What is secukinumab?

-- your arthritis isn’t active
+- your condition isn’t active

 - you’re having treatment with ultraviolet light for psoriasis, also known as phototherapy.

 How is it taken?

 If you miss a dose or take one too soon, ask your rheumatology team for advice on when to take your next dose.

 - even if it doesn’t seem to be working at first

 - even when your symptoms start to improve.

 But if you have severe side effects or symptoms of an infection, tell your healthcare team.
 They may recommend that you delay or stop your treatment.

 Like all drugs, secukinumab can sometimes cause side effects.
 Some common side effects include: